5 Magnificent Waterfalls within an Hour of Asheville, NC

 Pearson’s Falls is another easily accessible waterfall, this one requiring a short, very easy 1/2 mile nature stroll.
 For those who want to get in a nice relaxing stroll, without going all out, Pearson’s hike is a great choice.
 The beautiful spring fed streams, lush plant life, and wildflowers will give you plenty to look at before arriving at the gorgeous 90 foot waterfall.

 Unfortunately, this is one of the few waterfalls in the area which requires an entrance fee to access the falls.
 If you are up for a longer hike, there are better free options in the vicinity.
-For those who want to avoid any major hiking, Pearson’s is a beautiful choice.
+For those who want to avoid any major hiking, but would still enjoy a nice nature setting, Pearson’s is a beautiful choice.

 Distance from Asheville: 50 min.